Corrosive Service Safety Valves for Acid, Alkali, Sour Gas, Chloride and Chemical Media

 5. Review rupture disc plus PSV for severe service

-A rupture disc can protect the PSV from corrosive, sticky, toxic or polymerizing media.
-The combination should include interspace monitoring, burst pressure review, capacity factor and maintenance plan.
+A rupture disc can isolate a PSV from corrosive, sticky, toxic or polymerizing media.
+The combination should include compatible materials, burst-pressure and temperature review, correct installation orientation, interspace monitoring, applicable combination capacity factor or certified combination capacity and a maintenance plan.

 6. Confirm discharge treatment and documentation

-Corrosive and toxic relief usually discharges to scrubber, flare, closed vent, quench tank or safe containment.
-Required documents may include MTC, PMI, hardness test, sour service certificate, coating record and special cleaning report.
+Corrosive and toxic relief commonly discharges to a scrubber, flare, closed vent, quench tank or other approved containment system.
+Back pressure, drainage, chemical reaction in the header and downstream material compatibility should be reviewed.
+Required documents may include MTC, PMI, hardness, heat-treatment, sour-service, lining, coating and cleaning records.

 Corrosive Service PSVs Must Be Reviewed With Drainage, Scrubbers, Closed Vents and Maintenance Access